Research within Youth Justice and Victim Support

 • research findings are translated into products that meet decision-makers' needs and preferences and assist decision-makers to implement research findings

-• research-informed products are used by decision-makers to inform strategy policy, programs and practice by policy, program and practice decision-makers (end-users)
+• research-informed products are used by decision-makers to inform strategic policy, programs, and practice by policy, program, and practice decision-makers (end-users)

 • impact arising from the translation and implementation research can be monitored and evaluated

-• departmental research findings and impact are disseminated and communicated to audiences other than direct end-users, such as the general community, other government and non-government social services providers, academic community and/or specific sectors within those broad groups.
+• departmental research findings and impact are disseminated and communicated to audiences other than direct end-users, such as the general community, other government and non-government social services providers, the academic community, and/or specific sectors within those broad groups.

 Researchers will be asked to undertake translation and implementation planning as part of their project.
-Researchers can use our translation and implementation guide (PDF, 352KB) or (PPTX, 786KB) and translation and implementation plan template (DOCX, 576KB) or (PDF, 271KB).
+Researchers can use our translation and implementation planning guide (PPTX, 1,011KB) or (PDF, 381KB) and translation and implementation plan template (DOCX, 607KB) or (PDF, 222KB).

 Youth Justice translation and implementation plans can be detailed and updated over the life of the project and recorded at a high level in the research application form.
 Projects with a high degree of investment and significant expected impacts require more detailed translation and implementation planning, which is expected to occur within a translation and implementation planning workshop facilitated by us.